Back to Pilotfish Home

 • PilotFish offers a modern, flexible alternative to BizTalk with a dramatically easier learning curve and faster deployment times.

-• PilotFish supports ANY-to-ANY integration, including legacy systems, APIs, flat files, databases, etc.
+• PilotFish supports ANY-to-ANY integration, including legacy systems, APIs, flat files, databases and more.

-• PilotFish software can be deployed in the cloud, on-premises, or any hybrid configuration.
+• PilotFish software can be deployed in the cloud, on-premises or any hybrid configuration.

 • Customers consistently choose PilotFish over BizTalk for its ease of use, flexibility, real-time monitoring and faster time to value.